-The Calgary Zoo has teamed up with one of Alberta’s most beloved conservationists to support the urgent effort to save endangered animals in Canada and around the zoo.
-The Brian Keating Conservation Endowment honour Keating’s nearly 30 years of service to the Calgary Zoo and his efforts to protect wildlife.
+The Calgary Zoo has teamed up with one of Alberta’s most beloved conservationists to support the urgent effort to save endangered animals in Canada and around the world.
+The Brian Keating Conservation Endowment honours Keating’s nearly 30 years of service to the Calgary Zoo and his efforts to protect wildlife.
 The goal is to each year release more animals back into the wild than the zoo currently cares for.
-The zoo’s award-winning conservation program is leading projects to save the Vancouver Island marmot, black-tailed prairie dog, burrowing owl, Northern leopard frog, whooping crane, swift fox, black-footed ferret and greater sage-grouse.
-In addition, the zoo is heavily involved with community conservation projects in to save sitatunga and hippos in Ghana and lemurs in Madagascar.
+The zoo’s award-winning conservation programs are leading projects to save the Vancouver Island marmot, black-tailed prairie dog, burrowing owl, Northern leopard frog, whooping crane, swift fox, black-footed ferret and greater sage-grouse.
+In addition, the zoo is heavily involved with community conservation projects to save sitatunga and hippos in Ghana, mountain bongo in Kenya, and lemurs in Madagascar.

 Dinny is a historic figure for Calgary and the Calgary Zoo.
 Built in 1935 by sculptor John Kanerva, Dinny is the last remaining statue from the Natural History Park, which was installed in 1937 at the Calgary Zoo.
 Your support not only preserves a piece of history, but also helps stop other species from going extinct.
 By helping Dinny and supporting your Calgary Zoo, you also give a voice to all the wildlife and their endangered relatives who can’t speak for themselves, just like Dinny.
 Gifts of $5,000 or more will be recognized on a commemorative donor wall displayed in Dinny’s redesigned space.